kali-linex/linex/Documentation/arch/x86/exception-tables.rst

 file.
 But first we want to find out what happened to our code in the final kernel executable::

- > objdump --disassemble --section=.text vmlinux
+ > objdump --disassemble --section=.text vmlinex
  >
  > c017e785 <do_con_write+c1> xorl   %edx,%edx
  > c017e787 <do_con_write+c3> movl   0xc01c7bec,%eax